-The appetite for Container Conversion cafes shows no sign of abating, our Conversions Team have seen growth in the demand for the versatile solutions we bring.
+The appetite for Container Conversions, including cafes, shows no sign of abating, our Conversions Team have seen growth in the demand for the versatile solutions we bring.
 Enquiries in this area are very healthy and our team are currently working on a number of converted container café units.
-The well documented problems of high street shops and restaurants have forced many an entrepreneur to get creative when looking for locations and innovative spaces for new ventures.
+The well-documented problems of high street shops and restaurants have forced many an entrepreneur to get creative when looking for locations and innovative spaces for new ventures.
 Container conversions offer a wide range of solutions for cafes, restaurants and pop up shops.

 To maximise the space the owners specified an open plan layout which would afford the majority of tables the much sought after view over the coast and out to sea.
 They also required a separate kitchen area and service counter.